Secure-Embedded-Systems/woot2025-GlitchGluck/example2/README.md

   Contains the software applications that run on the processor during simulation.
 This includes the instruction duplication example described in **Section 6.3**.

 - `fault-free/`
   Contains the fault-free simulation setup.
-This folder includes scan state documentation and the construction of the Dynamic State Transition Graph (DSTG), as explained in **Section 6.3**.
+This folder includes scan state documentation and the construction of the Dynamic State Transition Graph (DSTG).

 - `fault-1st/`
   Contains results from the first injected fault experiment.
 This folder captures the processor response and scan state after injecting a fault at a selected cycle.